Earlier this year SOZO had the privilege of being asked to take part in UK Fast’s eCommerce Round Table at the eCommerce Expo in London.

 - Cart Abandonment Rates - The Top 3 Causes of Cart Abandonment

 1. Artificial Intelligence and Predictive Analytics

 Predictive Analytics is an exciting area and a hot eCommerce trend.
 It encompasses a variety of statistical techniques that analyse current and historical data to generate predictions about future events.
 I’m sure you would have heard of the term alongside another term that many find a little daunting, Big Data.
 A term for data sets too large or complex for traditional data processing systems to deal with.

 Predictive Analytics, as complex as it seems, can provide a Marketer and any eCommerce website or brochure website owner with a great deal of power when it comes to automation and predicting a customer's actions.
 You don’t need a degree in Mathematics as there are companies out there that provide these tools to add to your arsenal.

 A good example here is an email campaign.
-Predictive Analytics can predict the most effective time to send certain emails to your customers through crunching important data such as conversion rates, opening rates and engagement rates.
+Predictive Analytics can predict the most effective time to send certain emails to your customers by crunching important data such as conversion rates, opening rates and engagement rates.

-By crunching your customers data, you can essentially learn what customers want and when!
-By being proactive and giving a customer what they want, when they want it, this in turn gives more value to them.
+By crunching your customer's data, you can essentially learn what customers want and when!
+By being proactive and giving a customer what they want, when they want it, this, in turn, gives more value to them.
 Encompassing this with machine learning, your targeting skills will improve and the cycle will begin all over again.